Karandra/Things-about-Karandra/things_kerber_hates.md

  - Russians (they inherently hate each other)
  - Boris
  - WinSAT
- - The day when he'll need to have separate install of Win10 to play games
+ - The day when she'll need to have separate install of Win10 to play games
  - Acronyms
  - Buttons on underwear
  - The very end of Potema's quest in Skyrim.